JakeM650/Convert-To-MP4/README.md

 # Convert-To-MP4
 _I needed to convert .avi to .mp4 to play on my TV._
 * Uses ffmpeg to convert video files to .mp4
-* Defaults to GPU encoding on NVDA GPU, will fallback to CPU.
+* Defaults to GPU encoding on NVDA GPU, will fallback to CPU

 ### Requirements
 * ffmpeg full, with path env variable set in system (https://www.gyan.dev/ffmpeg/builds/)